tigerokuma/BE-SSRT-2/ossrepo-backend/src/features/activity/features.md

 **Thresholds**:
 - `contributor_variance`: Decimal value (e.g., 2.0, 3.6) representing standard deviations from contributor's normal
 - `repository_variance`: Decimal value representing standard deviations from repository's normal
+- `hardcoded_threshold`: Integer value (e.g., 1000) representing absolute number of lines that triggers an alert

 **Example**: If a contributor typically adds 50-100 lines per commit but suddenly adds 500 lines, this would trigger an alert.
+Or if any commit adds/deletes more than 1000 lines.

 ### 2. Files Changed
 **Description**: Detects commits touching an unusually high number of files, or different file types than usual for that contributor.